chengqianma/Stereo-Depth-Estimation/README.md

 pip install -r requirements.txt
 ```

-Now, you are ready to run `Stereo-Depth-Estimation-Network` on  your computer.
+Now, you are ready to run `sdenet` on  your computer.

 ## Tutorial: how to use